neff-jordan/text-based-adventure-game/README.md

 Level 2: Slay the wandering beasts that protect the temple on the top of the mountain.
 They have something you need to continue...

 Level 3: You are face-to-face with the God King.
-If you are strong enough to beat him, the people will forever be indebted to you.
+If you are strong enough to beat him, the people under his tyranical rule will forever be indebted to you.